 Pre-service requests for Benefits are those requests that require notification or approval prior to receiving medical care.
-If you have a pre-service request for Benefits, and it was submitted properly with all needed information, the Claims Administrator will send you written notice of the decision from the Claims Administrator will notify you of the request.
+If you have a pre-service request for Benefits, and it was submitted properly with all needed information, the Claims Administrator will send you written notice of the decision from the Claims Administrator within 15 days of receipt of the request.
 If you filed a pre-service request for Benefits improperly, the Claims Administrator will notify you of the improper filing and how to correct it within five days after the pre-service request for Benefits was received.
 If additional information is needed to process the pre-service request, the Claims Administrator will notify you of the information needed within 15 days after it was received, and may request a one-time extension not longer than 15 days and pend your request until all information is received.
 Once notified of the extension you then have 45 days to provide this information.
-If all of the needed information is received within 15 days after the information is received.
+If all of the needed information is received within the 45-day time frame, the Claims Administrator will notify you of the determination within 15 days after the information is received.
 If you don't provide the needed information within the 45-day period, your request for Benefits will be denied.
 A denial notice will explain the reason for denial, refer to the part of the plan on which the denial is based, and provide the appeal procedures.